itead/Segnix/README.md

 ### Note: How to understand debug information from compiler

-You DO NOT include the itead.h explicitly in your source file with suffex .ino. iteacompile will take care of everything.
+You DO NOT include the itead.h explicitly in your source file with suffix .ino. iteadcompile will take care of everything.
 That means you need to know the method you should use for locating your .ino sketch bugs.
 Actually,if you have a sketch named "Hello.ino" with a bug at level ERROR in line 25, you will get some ERROR informations telling the ERROR bug in "Hello.cpp" with line 26(25+1) when command "iteadcompile Hello Hello.ino" is executed.
-Why? iteacompile insert one line like _include  "itead.h"_  in the head of your Hello.ino, change the suffex .ino to .cpp and compile(using g++) Hello.cpp to generate Hello which is executable binary file.
-When you encounter other bugs in your sketch,debug skills on C++ program will also helpful for solving your porblems.
+Why? iteadcompile insert one line like _include  "itead.h"_  in the head of your Hello.ino, change the suffix .ino to .cpp and compile(using g++) Hello.cpp to generate Hello which is executable binary file.
+When you encounter other bugs in your sketch,debug skills on C++ program will also helpful for solving your problems.

 # For more help

-Please find in project wiki at <http://wiki.iteadstudio.com/Itead_SDK>.
+Please find in project wiki at <http://wiki.iteadstudio.com/ITEAD_SDK>.
 With more and more hardware that it supports, wiki will also be updated accordingly.

 # Dynamic Library(.so file) Catalogue